 Nestled at the base of Chapman’s Peak and overlooking the Cape’s iconic Sentinel, the Tintswalo Atlantic promises a quiet charm from the moment we arrive, and the website gives us no reason to expect otherwise.

-Each of the ten luxury suites have the same view of the Sentinel, but they’re individually decorated to mirror the personality of ten beautiful islands from around the world, ensuring each guest a unique experience.
+Each of the ten luxury suites have the same view of the Sentinel.
+With unique decorations in each, the suites mirror the personality of ten beautiful islands from around the world.
+This ensures each guest a one-of-a-kind experience.
 Though the hotel boasts the worthy title of South Africa’s most dramatic and romantic destination, we’re thinking that for this trip, it’ll be the perfect place for two best friends to relax, rejuvenate, and scroll through our pictures from the first few days of our trip.

 We’ll nestle in for dinner at the Tintswalo, and call it an early night.
 Or, you know, keep drinking wine.
 We’ll see.